redbooth/freshdesk-help-center-backer/README.md

 - Platform flexibility to be able to switch away from Freshdesk

-**Note: Images will be backed by Amazon S3 so you will need an AWS account for the images to no longer be owned by Freshdesk.
-Otherwise, you can leave images backed on Freshdesk and comment out all scripts that involve S3.**
+**Note: Images will be backed by Amazon S3 so you will need an AWS account for the images to no longer be owned by Freshdesk.**

 ## Prerequisites

 - Python 2.7
-- Install necessary modules by running this the first time:

-		python scripts/setup.py

 - Add environment variables:
+    - Local article path: `FRESHDESK_LOCAL_PATH`
     - Cloudfront URL: `FRESHDESK_CLOUDFRONT_URL`
     - Freshdesk subdomain: `FRESHDESK_DOMAIN`
 	- Freshdesk agent API key: `FRESHDESK_API_KEY`